QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/b/b.md

 -   Steps you take early in your research can have significant impacts on what you may be able to do at later stages.
-For example, whether and how you can share you data will depend on the consent language you used, which you likely determined early on, in your IRB application.
+For example, whether and how you can share your data will depend on the consent language you used, which you likely determined early on, in your IRB application.
--   Research, particularly fieldwork in a foreign country, is hectic, often like juggling many things at ones.
+-   Research, particularly fieldwork in a foreign country, is hectic, often like juggling many things at once.
 Some things may be much harder or even impossible to set up once you’re away from your home base.
 Having a plan in place for the things that you can plan (and for some eventualities) will help you stay organized.